David Baddiel: Stand-up

 In 2013, he returned to stand-up comedy with his critically acclaimed show Fame (Not the Musical), which ran at the Edinburgh Festival Fringe before transferring to London's Menier Chocolate Factory and a subsequent nationwide tour.
 In Spring 2016 Baddiel premiered a new show, My Family: Not the Sitcom, again at the Menier Chocolate Factory; the confessional show tells the true story of Baddiel's recently deceased mother and dementia-suffering father.

 Following a five-week run, the show transferred to London's West End in September 2016 for another five-week run at the Vaudeville Theatre.
 In spring 2017 it was announced that the show would return to the West End for one final ten-week run at the Playhouse Theatre in March 2017.
 In the same month, it was announced that the show was nominated for an Olivier Award, in The Entertainment and Family category.
-Rob Newman saw one of these performances, the first time the two had been in the same room since 1993.The show was performed as part of the Montreal Comedy Festival in 2017 and will tour the UK in 2018.
+Rob Newman saw one of these performances, the first time the two had been in the same room since 1993.
+The show was performed as part of the Montreal Comedy Festival in 2017 and will tour the UK in 2018.
 Most recently, Baddiel took the show to a four-city tour of Australia.
-His new show about social media, Trolls: Not The Dolls, tours the UK in 2020.
+His new show about social media, Trolls: Not The Dolls, toured the UK in 2020.

-Plays
+Plays and books

 In October 2019 Baddiel's play God's Dice was produced at the Soho Theatre, London.
 The title is an allusion to Einstein's view of quantum uncertainty: "God does not play dice with the universe".
 The work deals with "an ageing [quantum physicist] seduced into supporting a radical religious sect".

+Baddiel has written books for both adults and children and was elected a fellow of the Royal Society of Literature in 2019.

 TV at Channel 4

 In November 2022 Baddiel fronted a Channel 4 documentary David Baddiel: Jews Don't Count.
-The Guardian TV section summed it up as:"Baddiel focuses on the ideas that formed his 2021 book of the same title.
+The Guardian TV section summed it up as:Baddiel focuses on the ideas that formed his 2021 book of the same title.
 His central thesis is that “Jews don’t count as a proper minority” when it comes to contemporary notions of prejudice and racism.
-He sets out to explore why so many people seem to ignore antisemitism, as well as “the dysfunction between progressives and Jews”.The Financial Times review remarked:"That Baddiel and Channel 4 have already received a torrent of scorn online for making the programme only serves to highlight its importance."
+He sets out to explore why so many people seem to ignore antisemitism, as well as “the dysfunction between progressives and Jews".The Financial Times review remarked:That Baddiel and Channel 4 have already received a torrent of scorn online for making the programme only serves to highlight its importance.